wlingge/JED/README.md

 ## Repository Structure

-The repository is organized into three main folders:
+The repository is organized into two main folders:

 ### `Data`